-Plaosan temple located in Bugisan, Prambanan district, Klaten, about 1.5 kilometres east of Sewu.
-This temple is an ancient building complex is divided into two, namely complex Plaosan north and Plaosan south.
-Sculptures contained Plaosan very smooth and detailed, similar to those in the Borobudur, Sari and Sewu temples.
+Plaosan temple is in Bugisan village, Prambanan district, Klaten, and it is about 1.5 kilometers east part of Sewu temple.
+This temple is an ancient building complex and divided into two parts, namely The North Plaosan and The South Plaosan complex.
+Sculptures contained Plaosan very smooth and detailed, similar to those in the Borobudur, Sari, and Sewu temples.

-Plaosan a Buddhist temple that experts probably built in the reign of Rakai Pikatan of Hindu Mataram kingdom, which in the early 9th century AD.
-One of the experts who supports this opinion is De Casparis who hold the contents of the inscription Sri Kahulunan.
-In the inscription stated that North Plaosan built by Queen Sri Kahulunan and support her husband.
-According to De Casparis, Sri Kahulunan is the degree of Pramodhawardani, daughter of King Samarattungga of Sailendra dynasty.
-He embraced Buddhism and married to Rakai Pikatan of Sanjaya dynasty who were Hindus.
+Plaosan temple was built in the reign of Rakai Pikatan of the Hindu Mataram kingdom, in the early 9th century AD.
+One of the experts who supported was De Casparis, who hold the contents of the inscription Sri Kahulunan.
+The inscription stated in the North Plaosan was built by Queen Sri Kahulunan and supports her husband.
+According to De Casparis, Sri Kahulunan is the degree of Pramodhawardani, daughter of King Samarattungga in the Syailendra dynasty.
+He embraced Buddhism and married Rakai Pikatan of the Sanjaya dynasty.

-Another opinion about Plaosan development is that the temple was built before the reign of Rakai Pikatan.
-According to him, the meaning is the capital of Sri Kahulunan Garung ruling Rakai Rakai Pikatan Mataram before.
-The reign of Rakai Pikatan short enough to be able to build a temple for Plaosan.
-Rakai Pikatan establish ancillary temples after the construction of the main temple.
+Another opinion about Plaosan's development is a temple that was built before the reign of Rakai Pikatan.
+According to him, Sri Kahulunan Garung ruling Rakai Rakai Pikatan Mataram before.
+The reign of Rakai Pikatan short enough to build a temple of Plaosan.
+Rakai Pikatan established ancillary temples after the construction of the main temple.

-In October 2003 in South Plaosan temple complex discovered an inscription which is estimated from the 9th century AD.
-Inscription made of gold plate measuring 18.5 x 2.2 cm.
-Contains inscription in Sanskrit written in ancient Javanese script.
-The inscription is still not known for certain, but according to Tjahjono Prasodjo, inscription reinforces the notion that Plaosan was built during the reign of Rakai Pikatan.
+The South Plaosan temple complex discovered an inscription in October 2003, which is estimated from the 9th century AD.
+Inscription made of a gold plate measuring 18.5 x 2.2 cm.
+It contains an inscription in Sanskrit written in ancient Javanese script.
+The inscription is still not known for certain, but according to Mr. Tjahjono Prasodjo, the inscription reinforces the notion of Plaosan was built during the reign of king Rakai Pikatan.